ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Glossary.md

 **Collection** - It is a set of Collectibles; It has Access Controls defining which Accounts can add or remove Collectibles; It is Collectible; It contains Descriptive Metadata

-**Container** - Abstract; It contains Descriptive Metadata; A set of references to Content; (e.g. Senior Thesis is an implementation of a Container); It has Access Controls; It is Collectible
+**Container** - Abstract; It is an implementation of an intellectual work and contains Descriptive Metadata; A set of references to Content; (e.g. Senior Thesis is an implementation of a Container); It has Access Controls; It is Collectible

 **Content** - Abstract; Contains reference to something and metadata; Its encouraged that Content should belong an implementation of a Container; (i.e. Think of Content as a proton in physics; it prefers to be a part of something);  It is Collectible